 4. P.S. by Aeropostale (www.aeropostale.com) P.S. by Aeropostale is like the all-American brand with an insanely great price tag attached.
 You get everything here: the style of American Eagle (77Kids) and Abercrombie with the price tags of Old Navy.
 It’s cute, laid back, colorful and NOT from Target.
 Who does’nt love that?

 5. Abercrombie (www.abercrombie.com) OK, this is Abercrombie with the lower-case “a” (abercrombie).
 Pricey?
 Yes.
 Great quality garments and ultra hip?
 Yes.
 Uses way too much cologne in their stores?
 YES.
 But the good news is, you can shop online!
 Even better when you can take advantage of their Clearances!
 Again, another one of those brands that grabs the target audience at an early age and transcends all the way into adulthood.
 Bravo!

-And now, 5 top sites a little off the beaten path.
+And now, a few top sites a little off the beaten path.
 These fabulous sites offer a variety of brands and/or a niche market item:

 Either way, I’m a fan!

 3. Haute Look (http://www.hautelook.com) I love this site.
 First, you have to sign up to get the notifications of which brands are coming up.
 They have featured brands such as Splendid Littles, Ella Moss and C&C California for example.
 Great prices on garments that are high quality with great fit and classic.

 4. dELiA*s (http://store.delias.com) Buy one get one half off, 80% clearance items, super cute selection of clothes, what girl isn’t attracted to this brand?
 It’s a lighter version of Forever21 with less selection and higher prices; So be good to your pocketbook and shop the Clearance section!